 We like to engage your senses through the power of the written word.
 Well, try to anyway.
 On this occasion, it is smell!
-We have located five of the stinkiest, most pungent places in the world.
+We have located four of the most pungent places in the world.
 Some are nice and some quite horrendous!
 I dream a dream of scratch-and-sniff emails, but until then you’ll have to make do with this.
+Just remember that we don’t cover bad smells on our travel insurance.

 Seal Island, South Africa | Seals

 Unless you’ve been to Seal Island, it’s unlikely you have ever considered what a seal smells like.
 One seal may smell fine; 60,000 seals, however, don’t smell too fresh.
 Described as a mixture of rotting flesh, fish and poop, this is a pungent smell.
-One visitor used strong words to describe the smell: “minging, well minging.”
-Although rancid to us, this is the smell of dinner to the great white shark (I assume they can smell.
-I’m not sure).
+Although rancid to us, this is the smell of dinner to the great white shark.
 If you take a boat trip to the island, keep your eyes peeled for a great white launching itself out of the water to catch a Cape fur seal.
 Poor smelly creatures.

 Despite their aroma, they are quite cute, and a trip to the island is fascinating, although you can’t disembark as it is too rocky and, well, there are seals everywhere.
 The seals come in all shades of brown and you can watch them stretch, play fight and flump around.
 If you’re really lucky you can watch the babies call out for their mothers or watch a pair fighting.
 There’s nothing like a bit of seal drama!